ludvigsen/butter/ROADMAP.md

 **Transcripts/subtitles plugin:** Enable the creator to import a 'transcript' with timecodes that automatically styles and positions the text as a subtitle.
 We're primarily thinking about importing a google spreadsheet with timecodes.
 Secondarily, we'd like to support importing an actual transcript text file.
 Users should be able to set the subtitles positioning (top/bottom) and style (white on black or black text on white) from the plugin menu.

+**Audio keyframes plugin:** Enable creators to change volume for individual media sources over time.
+The suggested/requested use case here is to enable creators to quickly dub/sub translation audio.

+**Drawing plugin:** Enable creators to add and style simple canvas-based (or SVG) shapes and drawings to a project.
+Draw an oval/circle, rectangle/square, lines and freeform shape; and set the line weight, line color and fill.

+**Data viz plugin:** Enable creators to import data and select the output (pie, bar, line etc).
+Potentially the ability to synchronize the graphic with the video (highlights/selection)?

 **Support audio-based projects on iOS:** Currently the events fire at the appropriate times but there's no audio playing.

-**Audio keyframes:** Enable creators to change volume for individual media sources over time.
-The suggested/requested use case here is to enable creators to quickly dub/sub translation audio.

 **Incorporate analytics:** Track usage of the KettleCorn editor, projects, plugins, and the evolution of projects through remixing.